-- Cultivates an environment that values innovation and promotes collaboration between all stakeholders to enhance student success. - Foster a campus climate that improves employee personal and professional growth as lifelong learners. - Regularly review data, evaluations, feedback, and surveys to understand trends and challenges that identify essential training. - Develops and coordinate a comprehensive annual plan of training opportunities for administrative, classified, and faculty employees based on the college mission, vision, strategic goals, and accreditation recommendations. - Collaborate with the other college committees, district professional development, and the Human Resources Advisory Council (HRAC) Classified Professional Development Advisory Committee (currently deactivated), and Faculty Professional Development Committee to create opportunities for collegewide alignment efforts and review and review professional development request - Make recommendations to the College Council.
+- Establish professional development goals and activities to ensure employees are empowered to meet the diverse needs of our student and employee population. - Cultivates an environment that values innovation and promotes collaboration between all stakeholders to enhance student success. - Foster a campus climate that improves employee personal and professional growth as lifelong learners. - Regularly review data, evaluations, feedback, and surveys to understand trends and challenges that identify essential training. - Develops and coordinate a comprehensive annual plan of training opportunities for administrative, classified, and faculty employees based on the college mission, vision, strategic goals, and accreditation recommendations. - Collaborate with the other college committees, district professional development, and the Human Resources Advisory Council (HRAC) Classified Professional Development Advisory Committee (currently deactivated), and Faculty Professional Development Committee to create opportunities for collegewide alignment efforts and review and review professional development request - Make recommendations to the College Council.

-Dean, Student Success and Equity Classified or Faculty Constituency Members selected by constituency group from committee membership (Rotates every two academic years) Constituency Members:
+Dean, Student Success and Equity

+Classified or Faculty Constituency Members selected by constituency group from committee membership (Rotates every two academic years)